Did a Derecho Hit the Upper Thumb?

 The residents of the upper thumb witnessed microbursts spawned by the classic weather phenomenon known as a Derecho.
 The derecho (pronounced similar to “deh-REY-cho”), is a widespread, long-lived wind storm.
 Derechos are associated with bands of rapidly moving showers or thunderstorms variously known as bow echoes, and squall lines

 A derecho can produce destruction similar to that of a tornado.
 The damage typically occurs in one direction along a relatively straight path.
 As a result, the term “straight-line wind damage” sometimes is used to describe derecho damage.
 If the swath of wind damage extends for more than 240 miles, includes wind gusts of at least 58 mph along most of its length, and several, well-separated 75 mph or greater gusts, then the event may be classified as a derecho.

-The winds associated with derechos are not constant and may vary considerably along the derecho path, sometimes being below severe limits (57 mph or less), and sometimes being very strong (from 75 mph to greater than 100 mph).
-This is because the swaths of stronger winds within the general path of a derecho are produced by what are called downbursts.
+The winds associated with this event are not constant and may vary considerably along the derecho path, sometimes being below severe limits (57 mph or less), and sometimes being very strong (from 75 mph to greater than 100 mph).
+This is because the swaths of stronger winds within the general path of a derecho are produced by what is called downbursts.
 Downbursts often occur in irregularly-arranged clusters, along with embedded microbursts and burst swaths.
 Derechos might be said to be made up of families of continuous downburst clusters for at least 240 miles.

-Information about derechos were taken from NOAA.
+Information about Derechos was taken from NOAA.

 - New Marine Sanctuary Possible in Lake Michigan

 - Chilly Sebewaing Fishtown 1878